 - The Best 11 Vegetables to Grow in Pots and Containers

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 4, 2015.
-Last updated: January 16, 2020 at 16:47 pm.
+Last update January 16th, 2020.
 Product photos via Eden Brothers and True Leaf Market.
 Uncredited photos: Shutterstock.
 Significantly revised and expanded with additional writing and editing by Nan Schiller, Clare Groom, and Allison Sidhu.